EclipseaHime017/Engineering-Log/ROS2/gesture_controller/mediapipe/readme.md

 # Mediapipe File

-For mediapipe model, Please refer to the online sources.
+For the Mediapipe model, Please refer to the online sources.